Like this page

 “There has been a huge boost in confidence in the agency because we’re doing what we said we would do.
 These positive results will continue to translate to other projects,” Pate says.
 “It takes a whole country to make these changes, and Nigeria is now moving ahead.
 We have an African saying that if you want to go fast, you go alone, but if you want to go far, you go with others.”

-Story Update: Dr. Muhammad Pate also now serves as Nigeria's Minister of Health.
-Pate was appointed by President Goodluck Ebele Jonathan in July 2011.
+Story Update: Dr. Muhammad Pate was appointed as Nigeria's Minister of Health by President Goodluck Ebele Jonathan in July 2011.